-WP Engine and Bluehost both have their own customer base and are preferred choices of many.
+WP Engine and Bluehost both have their customer base and are preferred choices of many.
 But when it comes to choosing between WP Engine Vs Bluehost, a thorough knowledge of both is needed.
-We give a step-by- step brief detail on both.
+We give a step-by-step brief detail on both.

 What is WP Engine?

 To begin with, let us first explain what is WP Engine.

 WP Engine is a managed WordPress web host platform that provides both shared and dedicated environment for hosting WordPress only sites and apps.
 There are various reasons to choose WP Engine for WordPress hosting.
-Founded in 2010 by Mr. Jason Cohen, the company headquarters in Austin, Texas, USA with data centers located in United States, United Kingdom and Japan.
+Founded in 2010 by Mr. Jason Cohen, the company headquarters in Austin, Texas, the USA with data centers located in the United States, United Kingdom, and Japan.

 What is Bluehost?

 Bluehost is a web hosting company owned by Endurance International Group who also own web hosting services like HostGator and Arvixe.
 Unlike WP Engine, it offers a platform for all types of sites.
-Founded in 1996 by Matt Heaton, the company is headquartered in Provo, Utah, USA with over one million hosted domains on their system.
+Founded in 1996 by Matt Heaton, the company is headquartered in Provo, Utah, the USA with over one million hosted domains on their system.

 WP Engine Vs Bluehost

 Many web hosting companies do not offer a money-back guarantee but Bluehost assures its customers with an anytime money-back guarantee.
 If in case you are not satisfied with their service, you can get your refund anytime.

-WP Engine on the other hand has emerged as the top web hosting service provider in less time and now servers over 20 million visitors a day.
-Now that’s a really awesome figure.
-WP Engine exceeds customer expectation with the unbelievable speed with their in-house caching technology that reduces the burden on their servers.
+WP Engine, on the other hand, has emerged as the top web hosting service provider in less time and now servers over 20 million visitors a day.
+Now that’s an awesome figure.
+WP Engine exceeds customer expectation with the unbelievable speed with its in-house caching technology that reduces the burden on their servers.
 They have 24*7 customer support that includes WordPress specialists to address all kinds of WordPress related issues faced by their customers.
 Daily virus scans and automated backups keep them malware and virus-free.
 They have advanced and development based features like Staging Sites, LargeFS etc that favors WP Engine more when it comes to comparing WP Engine with Bluehost.

 Pricing and Plans